-The resources belong to the account, not individual users in that account.
+Resources belong to the account, not individual users in that account.
 For example, billing, resource limits, and so on are maintained by the account, not the users.
 A user can operate on any resource in the account provided the user has privileges for that operation.
 The privileges are determined by the role.
+A root administrator can change the ownership of any virtual machine from one account to any other account by using the assignVirtualMachine API.
+A domain or subdomain administrator can do the same for VMs within the domain from one account to any other account in the domain or any of its sub-domains.